Next Pope Odds for Successor, Papal Name, and Continent Predictions

 CONTINENTODDS

-North America+350
+North America+650

-Central or South America+600
+Central or South America+900

-I’m leaning towards Parolin to win, and he’s from Italy, so I’m going with Europe at +150 as my next Pope continent pick.
-217 of 266 Popes have come from Italy, most recently, Pope John Paul I, who held the position from August 26, 1978, to September 28, 1978, passing of a heart attack.
-There hasn’t been an Italian Pope since then, so it’s time to return to tradition.
+I’m leaning towards Parolin to win, and he’s from Italy, so I’m going with Europe at +250 as my next Pope continent pick.
+217 of 266 Popes have come from Italy, most recently, Pope John Paul I, who held the position from August 26, 1978, to September 28, 1978, passing away from a heart attack.

 The Bet